tea-noma/tea-macro/README.md

     // #teaos:include_once <filepath>

  "include_code" statement imports the specified file in the current document.
-The difference between "include_code" and "include" is stripping the top of comment.
+The difference between "include_code" and "include" is to strip the top of comment.

     // #teaos:include_code <filepath>